Sachi-Fernando/Sachi-Fernando.github.io/_pages/research.md

 **Finite Pool of Worries and Climate Change Concerns**

-**Macro-Level Worries in the Energy Transition: Inisghts from Germany's Coal Phase-Out Regions** \
+**Macro-Level Worries in the Energy Transition: Insights from Germany's Coal Phase-Out Regions** \
 with Yasmine Bakr (Halle) and Christoph Wunder (Halle)

 <br><br><br>